 String trio does not have viola.
 Most of our repertoire works well with this ensemble as the two violins and cello carry the important parts of music.
 However the viola adds a harmonic richness and depth to the sound.
 The trio takes up less space than a quartet.

 Duo: Violin, cello

-If you have an intimate function or small space available, duo is the choice for you.
+If you have an intimate function or small space available, string duo is the choice for you.
 We have specially arranged music for the two instruments incorporating as much harmony as possible with the melody (violin) and bass (cello) parts.
-However having only eight strings there are limitations.